mokeyish/obsidian-enhancing-export/README.md

 2. Search `obsidian-enhancing-export` in the community plugin of obsidian, and install it.

-## Custom export commands
+## Customize export commands

-You can custom your export command by yourself, click `add` in the plugin setting view and then choose template `custom` to add new custom configuration.
+You can customize your export command by yourself, click `add` in the plugin setting view and then choose template `custom` to add new custom configuration.

 ## Variables